udacity/create-your-own-adventure/english/macgyver/macgyver.md

 "What would MacGyver do?"

-Well for starters, he'd sweep that sweet mullet back and get to work!
+Well for starters, he'd sweep that oh so sweet mullet back and get to work!

 Then he would build a flamethrower to melt through the walls, of course!
 He has everything he would ever need!